 💡 Tip: Put on the seat belts and sit as you would in a car.
 Poses below are just for pictures unless you want to fly out of the buggy.

 Flying with a hot air balloon over the Rose Valley

 While Nace was photographing the traditional rose-picking in the Rose Valley region, he heard some noise.
 Thanks to that, two weeks later we were on a hot air balloon over Koprinka dam, Koprinka village, overlooking the mountains at the distance and the happy people (and horses) below.
-We were raising higher than the mist and going down to zoom in on different areas.
+We were flying higher than the mist and going down to zoom in on different areas.
 It is mesmerizing how this thing flies moved by different streams of air at different altitudes.
-Landing with the basket in the middle of a field was a little bit harsch, but part of the adventure.
+Landing with the basket in the middle of a field was a little bit harsh, but part of the adventure.

 💡 Tip: Flying a hot air balloon is art and science, so pick carefully the company you want to fly with.
 And it can get pretty hot in the basket, so taller people – sorry – you may have to bend a little to not overheat your hairstyles.

 Have you tried anything extreme in Bulgaria?
 What is your favorite active outdoor thing?
-Would you go on adventure in Bulgaria?
+Would you go on an adventure in Bulgaria?
 Let us know in the comments!